 Your Financial Protection

 13) Your financial security is guaranteed.
 Wilderness Scotland Ltd is a licensed and bonded tour operator with the Association of British Travel Agents (ABTA) No.5844.
 Your financial protection is covered by our bond with ABTA.
 In the unlikely event of financial failure before departure, the appropriate bond will be applied to the refund of your trip payments.
 If the trip is underway, the bond will be applied to complete the trip.

 Variation of Booking Conditions

 14) The booking conditions may only be waived by a Director of Wilderness Scotland in writing.
 When you book with us you agree to accept all these booking conditions, and when we accept your booking we agree to carry out our obligations to you as defined in holiday information provided to you.
+If you pay a deposit on behalf of other people, they also become bound to these conditions at the time of payment.
 Both sides of this agreement are made subject to, and must be interpreted and enforced according to Scottish Law in a Scottish Court.